 Can you use carpet cleaner on a mattress?

 Some people do, but it can leave too much moisture behind.
-See clean mattress with carpet cleaner for a safer approach.
+Read if it's wise to clean a mattress with carpet cleaner for a safer approach.

 What is the best way to keep a mattress clean?